bsuraj23/NineThirtyBatch/README.md

 (26-08-2025)

 1.Understand about RAG?
   * RAG (Retrieval-Augmented Generation) is a framework used with large language models (LLMS) to enhance their ability to generate responses by incorporating external authoritative knowledge bases.
   * The core idea of RAG is to retrieve relevant information from an external source and then augment the LLM's prompt with this information before generating a response.

-2.Find the possible ways to print list without object? hint: Use any loops?
-3.Without using sorting techniques write a code which can sort the list of integers?

 (28-08-2025)